skyvers/Aged-care/_pages/ch4-bizlets.md

 </row>
 ```

-Generate domain, deploy app again.
-You can see the new field in Assessment `Resident Status`.
+Generate domain, and deploy the app again.
+You can see the new field in Assessment, `Resident Status`.

 ![Status](../doc_src_img/chapter10/5.jpg "Status")